Period Sources of Printed Music for Cittern

 N.B.
 A title in brackets denotes a lost source.

-Title Composer / Publisher Year of Publication Place of Publication Type of Cittern Type of Tablature Notes
+Title Composer / Publisher Year of Publication Place of Publication / Publisher Type of Instrument Type of Tablature Notes

 [Cythare Germanice Tabulature] Schlumberger, J. 1525/1532 Mainz?